Mehtab-alt/Mad-System-Sweeper/README.md

 > *   **REVIEW THE CONFIGURATION** in the script file before every execution to ensure you are only running the phases you need.
 > *   You are solely responsible for any actions performed by this script on your system.

-## Core Philosophy: The Digital Dry Dock
+## Core Philosophy:

 This script is designed to be a "digital dry dock" for your PC.
-It provides a structured facility to stop non-essential services, terminate interfering processes, and perform deep maintenance that is difficult or impossible while the system is in its normal "wet" operational state.
-The key is its modularity—**you are the foreman who decides which operations to run.**
+It provides a facility for reducing Windows drive storage space alot like by 8-12 gb reduction with no functionality loss.

 ## Features